What if something happened to your Mac and you didn’t have a backup?

 Reason 1, your Mac can use a Seagate external hard drive formatted as HFS+ for a Time Machine backup.

-So if anything happens to your Mac you can restore your entire Mac from a Time Machine backup.
+So, if anything happens to your Mac you can restore your Mac’s specific set up.
+And your all your files and applications Mac from a Time Machine backup.

 Reason 2, when you accidentally delete a file you want, then you can bring that file back as well.